Terms & Conditions

 11.4 All under 16s staying at our properties must be accompanied by an adult and must be supervised by an adult at all times.

-11.5 Due to the configuration of our properties, travel cots will fit in all rooms except for the Wildwood Huts, we have a limited number of ‘travel’ cots available at No Charge, so please receive in advance to avoid disappointment.
+11.5 Due to the configuration of our properties, travel cots will fit in all rooms except for the Wildwood Huts, we have a limited number of ‘travel’ cots available at No Charge, so please request in advance to avoid disappointment.
 Please note cot linen/bedding is not provided.

 11.6 Our accommodation and associated areas are not suitable for parties and we respectfully request that any guests not staying overnight are not invited back to bedrooms or other overnight guest areas.